arborchurch/arbor-web/site/content/events/2024-07-06-community-serve-day.md

 ---
 T﻿ime for the Church to leave its 4 walls and serve the community!
 This year, Arbor will meet at Woodin Elementary School from 9am-noon to serve, then head back to Arbor for a BBQ lunch. \
 \
 P﻿lease sign yourselves up at the link provided to reserve a spot at the school!
-And find the lunch [link here](https://arborchurch.churchcenter.com/registrations/events/2391644).
-We appreciate your RSVP!